rsintheta/collectible-app-api/README.md

 Also, I had the opportunity to brush up on the PIL library by adding images to Collections(and soon Items), I've worked with PIL before and it's rather fun.

+Another thing that drew out the length of this project was my deep dive into codecoverage, github actions and travis-ci.
+Each of these systems seemed to want a differently formatted .yml file, and after much trial error and referencing I have made satisfying breakthroughs.

+Finally, I used this project as a way to learn about secrets, something that I am very passionate about.
+When I pass my project to a webhost or a continuous integration service, I'm putting my secrets at risk.
+Travis-CI was recently hacked, and many projects secrets were exposed.
+I tried many different methods to try to prevent having to make use of these third parties secret keeping systems, but I ultimately capitualted in the interest of time.
+Even though I was unable to circumvent exposing my secrets in this way, I've come to understand that rather than having a few constant and secure secrets, it's better to build a system with frequently changing secrets, because it reduces the amount of time an attacker would have to identify them.

 Many thanks to Mark Winterbottom for answering some of the questions I had when I was setting this up.